How do you include writing on a language arts test?

 The first time I wrote my own language arts test, it was too long.
 Like, embarrassingly the wrong length.
 Those poor students.

 I needed to include writing on a language arts test though, especially in a writing course.
-What was the balance between seeing if students were applying writing methods and the constraints of a timed test?
+At every school that I’ve taught, administrators require final exams.
+Teachers ultimately decide the format of the final exam, so I present a balance of methods.
+Concerning writing, what is the balance between seeing if students are applying writing methods and the constraints of a timed test?

 It took years but I feel that I finally met the threshold of a meaningful evaluation.
 If you are creating a final exam or a language arts test that includes a writing portion, here are a few ways to include writing that won’t require your students to write a book.

 I ask myself if including a short answer section can serve a dual purpose.
 This works especially well with literature tests.
 Students can respond about characters or literary terms in application to the short story or novel.